Who Are We

 Kathleen Hart, Ph.D., President

 Kathleen received her doctorate from Boston College and trained in clinical psychology at Boston Children’s Hospital and The Cambridge Hospital.
 Dr. Hart completed her Predoctoral Internship at The Children’s Hospital of Colorado.
 She also worked at Bethesda Hospital, Colorado both on the adult Eating Disorders and Substance Abuse units.
-Now in private practice, Dr. Hart works with teens and adults with depression, anxiety and eating disorders using behavioral treatments including: Cognitive-Behavior Therapy (CBT), Family Based Treatment (The Maudsley Method), Acceptance Commitment Therapy (ACT) and Motivational Interviewing.
+Now in private practice, Dr. Hart works with teens and adults with eating and anxiety disorders using behavioral treatments including: Acceptance Commitment Therapy (ACT), Cognitive-Behavior Therapy (CBT), Family Based Treatment (The Maudsley Method) and Mindfulness Training.
 In addition to her clinical work, Dr. Hart devoted a portion of her career to research.
 She studied the relationship between parental attachment, sex roles and eating disorders.
 Her findings are published in the Journal of Psychological Assessment, Journal of Counseling and Clinical Psychology and the Journal of Sex Roles.

 Patrice Lockhart, MD, Vice President